tjfrahme/tjfrahme/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Python and various web design projects

 <!--
 **tjfrahme/tjfrahme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.